 An Employee is entitled to the presence of a Union Representative when discipline is issued, if he/she requests one.
 Once the Employee requests a Union Representative, the meeting will not begin or continue until a Union Representative is present.
-If a Union Representative is not available when requested at this time, the ten (10)

-day deadline in Section 13.01 shall be extended until a meeting can be scheduled with a Union Representative present.
+If a Union Representative is not available when requested at this time, the seven (7) day deadline in Section 13.01 shall be extended until a meeting can be scheduled with a Union Representative present.
 Debate shall be reserved to the grievance process.

 Any documented oral warning or reprimand will be removed from the Employee's file after one (1) year if there has been no recurrence of the type or kind of conduct giving rise to the oral warning or reprimand.
-Any documented written reprimand will be removed from the Employee's file after three (3) years, if there has been no recurrence of the type or kind of conduct giving rise to the warning.
+Any documented written reprimand will be removed from the Employee's file after two (2) years, if there has been no recurrence of the type or kind of conduct giving rise to the warning.
+Any documented suspension will be removed from the Employee's file after three (3) years, if there has been no recurrence of the type or kind of conduct giving rise to the suspension.